 Overlays are one way of informing the engineer that some event has occurred concerning a ticket.
-As described in section The Properties Editor (Example: Activity), subsection overlay, an overlay can be set using the Process Designer GUI, namely the properties editor of an activity.
+As described in section Properties of an activity, subsection overlay, an overlay can be set using the Process Designer GUI, namely the properties editor of an activity.
 In numerous cases, it is sufficient to configure the removal of the overlay by using the overlay range.
 However, in some cases it might be required to set or remove an overlay using a workflow script.
 The most common example of this is the removal of the mail overlay when an email has been read.
-A detailed example of working with overlays for this use case is provided in section Use Case 2: Overlay for Ticket Icon and Email Confirmation by Engineer.
+A detailed example of working with overlays for this use case is provided in section Example 2: Activity to acknowledge the email.

-D.16 Searching for Tickets, Customers, and Resources Using the ConSol CM Workflow API
+D.16 Searching for tickets, customers and resources

-D.16.1 Introduction 264
+D.16.1 Introduction 250

-D.16.2 Searching for Tickets .
-265
+D.16.2 Searching for tickets 251

-D.16.3 Searching for Units (Contacts and Companies) .
-271
+D.16.3 Searching for customers (contacts and companies) 257

-D.16.4 Searching for Resources .
-273
+D.16.4 Searching for resources 259

-In ConSol CM you can search the database for tickets or for units (contacts and companies).
+Using the ConSol CM API you can search the database for tickets or for units (contacts and companies).
 If your CM system contains the module CM/Resource Pool, you can also search the database for resources.
 All search modes are based on the same principle: